-The applicant or their representative must complete and sign, under penalty of perjury, an application and be interviewed face-to-face.
-Unless granted good cause, all mandatory ASPIRE-TANF applicants must attend an orientation meeting within thirty (30) days of application and must sign a Family Contract.
+The applicant or their representative must complete and sign, under penalty of perjury, an application and be interviewed.
+Unless granted good cause, all mandatory ASPIRE-TANF applicants must complete an orientation within thirty (30) days of application and must sign a Family Contract.
 The Family Contract states the responsibilities of the parties to the agreement including, but not limited to, cooperation in child support enforcement and determination of paternity, the requirements of ASPIRE-TANF Program participation, and referral to parenting activities and health care services.
 The Family Contract is amended to include individual employability plans as filing unit members enter the ASPIRE-TANF program and when participation review occurs.
 Eligibility will be determined after both the initial interview and the orientation meeting are completed.
 A decision will be made within 30 days.

-When circumstances beyond the control of an applicant or mandatory ASPIRE-TANF participant prevents them from attending an orientation meeting within 30 days, the Department may grant good cause in accordance with the TANF-ASPIRE Rules located at 10-144 Ch.
+When circumstances beyond the control of an applicant or mandatory ASPIRE-TANF participant prevents them from completing an orientation within 30 days, the Department may grant good cause in accordance with the TANF-ASPIRE Rules located at 10-144 Ch.
 607.